Free College Starts Here. Do you qualify? Click here

 • 3

-This course is designed to provide the background necessary for an understanding of computers and computer languages.
-Programming assignments introduce the student to methods of problem solving, programming logic, development of algorithms, coding in C, debugging and documenting programs.
+This course is designed to provide the background necessary for an understanding of computer programming languages.
+Programming assignments introduce the student to methods of problem-solving programming logic, development of algorithms, coding, debugging, and documenting programs.
 Topics include an overview of computer organization, simple data structures, and file management.

 • CSI 244